-Naked Divorce is an inclusive platform and our Divorce Angels provide transformation programs across the whole divorce and break-up journey for people from all walks of life.
+Naked Divorce is an inclusive platform and our Divorce Coaches provide transformation programs across the whole divorce and break-up journey for people from all walks of life.
 With certified trauma counselors and a deep understanding of the complexities and emotional confusion that come with breakups and divorce, we are here to help you get through every difficult aspect of your journey.

 If you enjoyed this post, I’d be very grateful if you’d help it spread by emailing it to a friend, or sharing it on Twitter or Facebook.

 Book a Clarity Call for any divorce or break up support you need,